wotomas/image-search-java/README.md

 **Where does the TEST.API and TEST_ENGINE_KEY come from?**
   - Search Google Custom Search API
   - Get the API Key and your personal search engine key

+**When can I use this library?**
+  - Get URLs for a certain topic to run through many known Android Image Loading Libraries (Glide, Picasso, Fresco, UIL, etc)